lkcampbell/brackets-ruler/README.md

 ### Known Issues

-**Working with other extensions:** Any extensions that changes the font family of the editor (i.e. Themes, Fonts) from the default Brackets font of Source Code Pro will make this extension act incorrectly, especially if the font is not monospace.
+**Working with other extensions:** Any extensions that change the font family of the editor (i.e. Themes, Fonts) from the default Brackets font of Source Code Pro will make this extension act incorrectly, especially if the font is not monospace.
-There is no good way to listen for font family change events right now in Brackets or in Codemirror, so I have to address these issues directly with the other extension developers on a case-by-case basis.
+There is no good way to listen for font family change events right now in Brackets or in CodeMirror, so I have to address these issues directly with the other extension developers on a case-by-case basis.

 ### License